-A dedicated teacher, Maia is on the chamber music faculty at the Colburn School of Performing Arts and Chapman University’s Hall-Musco Conservatory of Music.
+A dedicated teacher, Maia is on faculty at both the Colburn School of Performing Arts and Chapman University’s Hall-Musco Conservatory of Music.
 She has also taught at the Luzerne Music Center in New York, where she co-directed the chamber music program.
 Maia has also taught at two vastly different schools whose names both begin with Cal (-Arts and -Tech).

 Maia received her Bachelor of Arts with Honors in Musicology from Yale University, where she was awarded the Master’s Prize in Music Performance.
 She completed her Master’s degree as a fellowship student at USC’s Thornton School of Music, with further study at the Paris Conservatory.
 She is a graduate of the Center for Nonprofit Management’s Certificate Program.

 Festival highlights include the Canandaigua Lake Music Festival, the Keshet Eilon Violin Mastercourse, the International Holland Music Sessions, the Banff Centre Chamber Music Residency, the Juilliard Quartet Seminar, the Aspen Music Festival, the Great Lakes Chamber Music Festival, and the Music Academy of the West.
 Maia has studied with Martin Chalifour, Gérard Poulet, Kyung Yu, Michelle Kim, Itzhak Rashkovsky, Herman Krebbers, Gyorgy Pauk, Kathleen Winkler, Paul Kantor, and Robert Lipsett.